stjude/ChIPseqSpikeInFree/README.md

 ##### 1. bamFiles: a vector of bam filenames

 User should follow ChIP-seq guidelines suggested by `ENCODE consortium(Landt, et al., 2012)` and check the data quality first.
-We highly recommend the following:

-1) **Remove low-quality or non-unique reads**
+Some steps to check quality and prepare ChIP-seq bam files for `ChIPseqSpikeInFree` normalization:

+1) run SPP tool (Marinov, et al., 2014) to do ChIP-seq data QC and use samples with **Qtag >= 1**
-2) **Remove spike-in reads** from your bam files before you run `ChIPseqSpikeInFree` normalization
+2) **remove spike-in reads** from your bam files
+3) only use **good-quality or uniquely-mapped reads** your bam files
-3) Your bam files must **contain a header section** and an alignment section.
+4) bam files must **contain a header section** and an alignment section

 ##### 2. chromFile: chromosome sizes of reference genome.
 `hg19`, `mm9`, `mm10`, `hg19` are included in the package.